Texas Second Degree Murder Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Any criminal charges that arise from the loss of human life needs to be taken with the utmost seriousness.
 Professional assistance in preparing your defense is absolutely necessary since Texas juries can be tough and your best defenses may involve complicated procedural and evidentiary issues.
-Contact a local attorney for a free initial case review to discuss the facts of your case and to learn how a lawyer can help.
+Contact an experienced Texas criminal defense attorney today.

 Contact a qualified attorney.